krosti/learn-nodejs/pages/node/installation.md

 ### Windows

-The NodeJS Runtime:
+The Node.js Runtime:

 The source code written in source file is simply JavaScript.
-It is interpreted and executed by the NodeJS interpreter.
+It is interpreted and executed by the Node.js interpreter.

-You can download the latest version of NodeJS installable archive file from [https://nodejs.org/en/](https://nodejs.org/en/) and follow the installation steps by clicking Next in each screen.
+You can download the latest version of Node.js installable archive file from [https://nodejs.org/en/](https://nodejs.org/en/) and follow the installation steps by clicking Next in each screen.

 ### Linux

-We can easily install NodeJS on linux/ubuntu/centOS/fedora/linuxmint etc. To install NodeJS on Linux (Ubuntu) operating system, follow these instructions:
+We can easily install Node.js on linux/ubuntu/centOS/fedora/linuxmint etc. To install Node.js on Linux (Ubuntu) operating system, follow these instructions:

 1. Open Ubuntu Terminal (You can use shortcut keys (Ctrl+Alt+T)
 2. Type command `sudo apt-get install python-software-properties`